 Extras, perks and using points

-With this card, you get free WiFi at over a million Boingo hotspots worldwide and free in-room WiFi at participating SPG properties.
+With this card, you get free WiFi at over a million Boingo hotspots worldwide and free in-room WiFi at participating SPG and Marriott Rewards properties.
 You also get roadside assistance, travel accident insurance, access to a global assistance hotline, extended purchase warranty protection and mobile phone damage and theft insurance.

-Points can be redeemed for free nights and upgrades at more than 1,500 resorts and hotels.
-Free nights start at 3,000 Starpoints at category 1 hotels and top out at 35,000 points at category 7 hotels.
+Points can be redeemed for free nights and upgrades at more than 2,600 resorts and hotels.

 You can also redeem points for travel on more than 150 airlines with no blackout dates.
-Exchange rate is 1:1 on most airlines.
+The exchange rate is 1:1 on most airlines.